-Several dozen Coastal Mississippi hidden gems await you for your next Mississippi beach getaway vacation, including secret and local favorite Mississippi Gulf Coast restaurants, attractions, sites, beaches, and hotels.
+These Coastal Mississippi hidden gems for your next Mississippi beach getaway vacation include several dozen secret and local favorite Mississippi Gulf Coast restaurants, attractions, sites, beaches, hotels, and more.

 While I was hoping to find maybe two dozen compelling places, my list keeps growing.
 At this point, my list far exceeds the original 51—but who is counting?
-Go visit the Mississippi Gulf Coast and enjoy these Coastal Mississippi hidden gems—and discover your own!
+Visit the Mississippi Gulf Coast and enjoy these Coastal Mississippi hidden gems—and discover your own!

 51+ Coastal Mississippi Hidden Gems on The Secret Coast